-Unripe, raw fruits cantain astringent compounds like tannins, which may burn oral cavity, tongue, palates and throat.
-Longans seeds should be discarded.
+Unripe, raw fruits contain astringent compounds like tannins, which may burn the oral cavity, tongue, palates, and throat.
+Discard longans seeds.

-Pregnant woman can enjoy longans in limited quantities, but avoid chewing the seeds.
+Pregnant women can enjoy longans in limited quantities, but avoid chewing the seeds.

-Research studies suggest that eating too much of soapberry family fruits like longan, lychee, akhee, rambutan may result in hypoglycemia (low blood sugar levels) especially in the undernourished children.
+Research studies suggest that eating too many soapberry family fruits like longan, lychee, akhee, rambutan may result in hypoglycemia (low blood sugar levels), especially in undernourished children.
 The symptoms of hypoglycemic encephalopathy may include headache, thirst, sweating, vomiting, lethargy, seizures, coma, and death over a span of hours to days.
 (Reference: Spencer PS, Palmer VS, Mazumder R. Probable Toxic Cause for Suspected Lychee-Linked Viral Encephalitis.
 Emerg Infect Dis.
 2015;21(5):904-905).
 (Medical disclaimer).